Balaji Motion Pictures: History

 Balaji Motion Pictures was set up in 2001 by Hindi television producer Ekta Kapoor with the purpose of venturing into film production.
 She produced Kyo Kii...
 Main Jhuth Nahin Bolta, released in 2001 with Govinda and Sushmita Sen in the lead roles.
 The film was a failure at the box office, collecting ₹13 crore.
 Later, the company produced Kucch To Hai (2003), Krishna Cottage (2004) and Koi Aap Sa (2005), all of which did not fare well at the box office.

-In 2005, the company produced and released Kyaa Kool Hai Hum, which grossed ₹21.5 crore and made it to the top 10 films of 2005.
+In 2005, the company produced and released Kyaa Kool Hai Hum, which grossed ₹21.5 crore and made it to the top 10 Indian films of 2005 by Box Office India.

 In 2007, the company co-produced Shootout at Lokhandwala with Sanjay Gupta.
 It was a critical and commercial success, collecting ₹68.17 crore worldwide.

 In 2008, the company produced and released C Kkompany, which was a critical and commercial failure.
 In the same year, the company co-produced Mission Istanbul and EMI – Liya Hai Toh Chukana Parega with Sunil Shetty.
 Both films failed critically and commercially.
 In the same year, the company acquired the distribution rights of Bhool Bhulaiyaa (2007) and Sarkar Raj (2008) with a deal of almost ₹40 crore.
 The films were both commercially successful, thereby making a step further for Balaji.

 In 2010, the company's sub-branded ALT Entertainment, a youth-focused brand, produced a low-budget film, Love Sex aur Dhokha, which was a sleeper hit at the box office.
 In the same year, the company released Once Upon a Time in Mumbaai, which was also a critical and commercial success.
 This film marked the company's successful entry into film industry.

 In 2011, the company marked its entry into Marathi films by producing Taryanche Bait.
 The film was a critical and commercial hit and won many accolades including three awards for Best Film.
 The company also released Shor in the City, a small-budget critically acclaimed film.
 The same year also saw the release of Ragini MMS, co-produced with Amit Kapoor and Sidhartha M. Jain.
 The film won the Stardust Award for Best Film, and Ekta Kapoor announced the sequel of the film would be released in 2013, starring Indo-Canadian actress Sunny Leone.
 The company released The Dirty Picture starring Vidya Balan on 2 December 2011.
 This proved to be a major blockbuster and was regarded as one of the best films of 2011, winning Vidya Balan her first National Award and numerous acting awards of 2011 for her performance.
 The film won six awards for Best Film.

 In 2012, the company released its first adult comedy, Kyaa Super Kool Hai Hum, sequel to the 2005 hit Kyaa Kool Hai Hum, which was slammed by critics but was a box office success, made on a budget of ₹13 crore and collecting ₹33 crore in its first week.